Cold-Hardy Low-Growing Georgia native sporting fan-shaped fronds, multiple creeping trunks, and looks fabulous year-round with minimal care.

 Why Choose a Green Saw Palmetto Palm?

-If you’d like your landscape to have a more tropical feel but your winters are cold, the cold-hardy Green Saw Palmetto can help make that dream a reality.
-It can take extreme temperatures without skipping a beat.
+If you’d like your landscape to have a more tropical feel but live in an area with cool winters, the cold-hardy Green Saw Palmetto can help make that dream a reality, given you are located within USDA zone 7b or higher.
 Maybe you’d like to give a natural look to a section of the yard, attract birds and wildlife, or just want a hardy, low-growing palm that works and looks fabulous as a ground cover.
 The Green Saw Palmetto meets all those needs and more.

 The Georgia native is commonly seen growing under pines and even along roadways, making it extremely hardy because it’s used to growing in the area’s conditions.
-The extremely long-lived, low-growing, evergreen palmetto averages around 5 to 10 feet tall with a spread of 4 to 10 feet, forming dense, clumping spreads of greenery.
+The extremely long-lived, low-growing, evergreen palmetto averages around 5 to 6 feet tall with a spread of 3 to 4 feet if within USDA zones 7b to 8, forming dense, clumping spreads of greenery.

 The dense canopy fills with deeply cut, stiff, green, fan-shaped fronds that grow around 3 feet wide.
 The fronds are lined with saw-like teeth, thus, the common name Green Saw Palmetto.
 In springtime, 3-foot flower stalks form containing fragrant yellow bloom, which attracts beneficial pollinators like butterflies and bees.
 Small berries form after the flowers fade and ripen turning black in fall, attracting birds and small mammals.

 Green Saw Palmettos fulfill a variety of needs within the landscape.
-Besides growing well in pots situated on a porch or patio, they make lush ground covers, their dense growth works well to add privacy growing as a shrub or screen, planted in mass, used to naturalize an area, and in native, or pollinator gardens.
-Since they retain their gorgeous and robust green good looks no matter the season, you won’t go wrong wherever you decide to use them.
+Besides growing well in pots situated on a porch or patio, they make lush ground covers.
+Their dense growth works well to add privacy growing as a shrub or screen, planted in mass, used to naturalize an area, and in native or pollinator gardens.

 Is it Cold-Hardy in My Area?

-With its stiff green fronds and hairy trunk, you can’t beat the Green Saw Palmetto for cold hardiness.
-It’s hardy growing year-round in USDA zones 7 through 11, tolerating temperatures down to 10℉ and can withstand brief dips down to zero.
-This makes it a suitable and attractive addition to northern landscapes that aren’t consistently warm.
+With its stiff green fronds and hairy trunk, the Green Saw Palmetto is hardy growing year-round in USDA zones 7b through 11, tolerating temperatures down to 10℉ and can withstand brief drops down to 5°.
+This makes it a suitable and attractive addition to some northern landscapes that aren’t consistently warm.

 Of course, you can always give the palmetto a bit of protection if harsh weather conditions are on the horizon.
 Water well the day before the extreme weather is expected and layer the planting site with 3 or 4 inches of organic mulch.
 You can also add some zing to the outdoor space by stringing some holiday lights throughout the Green Saw Palmetto’s canopy.